 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842).
 The ASU requires an entity to recognize all lease assets and lease liabilities on the balance sheet and disclose key information about leasing arrangements.
-The effective date of the ASU for the Organization is October 1, 2020.
-The Organization is currently evaluating the impact of the adoption of the ASU on the Organization's financial statements.
+The effective date of the ASU for the Organization is year ending September 30, 2021.
+The Organization is currently evaluating the impact of the adoption of the ASU on its financial statements.